u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages.rst

 Pages
 =====

-Odoo allows you to create pages for your website and customize their content and appearance to your needs.
+Thrive Bureau ERP allows you to create pages for your website and customize their content and appearance to your needs.

 .. note::
    *Static* pages are pages that have stable content, such as the homepage.
 You can manually create new ones, define their URL, adapt their :ref:`properties <website/page_properties>`, etc.
    *Dynamic* pages, on the other hand, are generated dynamically.
-All pages generated automatically by Odoo, for example when you install an app or module (e.g., `/shop` or `/blog`) or publish a new product or blog post, are dynamic pages and are therefore managed differently.
+All pages generated automatically by Thrive Bureau ERP, for example when you install an app or module (e.g., `/shop` or `/blog`) or publish a new product or blog post, are dynamic pages and are therefore managed differently.

 Page creation